AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

 FAQs
 --------

-* Why can't I find the "SPARK" Menu?
+* Why can't I find the "SPARK" menu?

    - Check that :toolname:`GNATprove` is on your PATH

-* What if I have both the SPARK 2005 and SPARK 2014 toolsets installed?

-   - Two menus will appear - "SPARK" and "SPARK 2014"
-   - Use the "SPARK 2014" one in this course

 -------------------------
 SPARK Language Benefits